 Mobile and Smart Technology

-Students may bring mobile telephones or smart devices to The Patch Project Devon CIC] School UK Centre but they must be switched off and handed in to staff at the beginning of the school day.
-As an unregistered AP, The Patch Project Devon CIC School UK does not have school statutory search powers.
+Students may bring mobile telephones or smart devices to The Patch Project Devon CIC but they must be switched off and handed in to staff at the beginning of the school day.
+As an non-school AP, The Patch Project Devon CIC does not have school statutory search powers.
 Where a prohibited/unsafe item or content is suspected, staff seek voluntary handover or consent to check outer clothing/bags.
 If consent is refused and there is immediate risk or a suspected offence, staff secure the area and contact police per NPCC ‘When to call the police’.
 Staff do not examine digital content; they preserve evidence and inform the DSL and the commissioning school/LA the same day.

 Students may be permitted to have their phones or devices back for a specified period within the lunch break to check for messages, provided they are then handed back to staff until the end of the day.
 Students are not permitted to access social networks on their devices during this time and staff should provide an adequate level of supervision to ensure this does not happen.
 The privilege of having access to their phone or device during lunchtime will be withdrawn for any student that does not comply with this expectation.
-There should be no need for students to make or receive calls from their mobiles in the Centre – all phone calls should be made or received on The Patch Project Devon CIC] School UK Centre Phone.
+There should be no need for students to make or receive calls from their mobiles in the Centre – all phone calls should be made or received on The Patch Project Devon CIC Phone.

 Use of the Internet - including Filtering